Healthdirect Free Australian health advice you can count on.

 What living conditions are linked to increased risk of trachoma?

-Trachoma is more common in areas where a lot of people live close together, especially if there is poor hygiene due to limited access to water and poor toilet facilities.
+Trachoma is more common in areas where a lot of people live close together.
+It is especially common in places with poor hygiene, due to limited access to water and poor toilet facilities.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.